The Japanee sword museum moved to Ryogoku that is downtown in Tokyo and opened in January 2018.

 Now, Japanese swords are displayed in a brand new building near the Edo Tokyo museum and Kokugikan.

-The exhibited work will change regularly.
+The works it displays will change regularly.

 Floor Guide of The Japanese Sword Museum